tomas-ravalli/recipes-gen-engine/README.md

 ## Usage

-The system is designed to be integrated into a content management and R&D platform, acting as both a concept generator and a "virtual photographer."
+The system is designed to be integrated into a content management and R&D platform, acting as both a concept generator and a "virtual photographer".

 ### End-to-End Workflow